PREACH THE WORD BOLDLY AND DO NOT BE ASHAMED OF JESUS

 Saint Francis of Assisi said something to the effect of, preach the Gospel…but rarely use words.
 While this may sound wise to some, it directly contradicts what the Bible commands regarding teaching and preaching.
 The word of God tells us to, boldly and humbly, and without fear or shame, proclaim the gospel message of Jesus Christ, for it alone is the power of God unto salvation (Romans 1:16).
 The unchanging Word of God always overrules anything any man has ever said – no matter how brilliant it may sound.
 As 1 Peter 1:24-25 says, all men are like grass and their glory is like the flowers of the field.
 The grass withers and flowers fade…but the Word of the Lord endures forever.
 Every book we read, every sermon we hear, and every piece of advice we both give and receive must line up clearly and perfectly with the everlasting word of God.

 Are we, perhaps, embarrassed to say the name of Jesus Christ to non-believers?
 Are we ashamed to mention that his blood washes away our sins?
 Are we afraid of giving advice that is in accord with the scriptures because it may not be socially acceptable or culturally sensitive?
 Are we more concerned with the approval of men than the approval of the one and only God (John 5:44; 12:42-43)?
 As Jesus says in John 15:18-23, if we love Him and truly are His disciples, then the world will hate us.
 James, the brother of Jesus, tells us in very clear language that friendship with the world is hatred towards God, and that friendship with the world makes us enemies of God (James 4:4).
-Peter and Paul both state that if we are going to follow Christ, we are going to be persecuted severely.
+Peter and Paul both state that, if we are truly going to follow Christ, then we WILL to be persecuted – and severely.
 Paul was persecuted so intensely that at one point that he even despaired of life itself (2 Corinthians 1:8-9).
+We must prepare ourselves for the same.
+It is coming.

-There are those who say that men can disciple others in Christ without ever talking to them about Jesus.
+There are those who say that men can disciple others in Christ while rarely talking to them about Jesus or the scriptures.
 Instead, by discussing family, work, leadership principles, and relationships, the Spirit can move to communicate Christ.
 There is nothing in scripture that supports this position.
 Instead, it appears to be more in tune with the basic philosophies and principals of this dying world, as mentioned by Paul in Colossians 2:8.
 As Matthew 5:19-20 says, to be great in the kingdom of heaven, we must both practice and teach His commands.
-As I will discuss in a subsequent portion of this document, Paul makes it clear that the world cannot know about Jesus unless we proclaim him.
+As I will discuss in a subsequent portion of this document, Paul makes it clear that the world cannot know about the real, biblical Jesus unless we proclaim him (Romans 10:13-17).

 When Jesus is about to ascend into heaven in Matthew 28:18-20, he specifically tells his followers to go and make new disciples throughout the world – and he goes on to tell them exactly how to do it.
-He commands them to “teach” these disciples “to obey everything” He, Jesus, has commanded them to do.
-There was nothing in that charge that states or implies that they (or we) are to avoid or slow-play the words of Jesus and build strong and trusting relationships based on mutual temporal interests and leisure before we begin to share the things of Christ.
+He commands them to “teach” these disciples “to obey everything” that He, Jesus, has commanded them to do.
+There was nothing in that charge that stated or even implied that they were to avoid or slow-play scriptural truth, and instead should first build relationships based on mutual, temporal interests and leisure.
 There is nothing in the final words of Jesus that say that we are to teach others to build better relationships with friends and family or instruct them how to become leaders in the business or political world.
 On the contrary, as previously noted, Jesus instructed his followers to teach their new disciples to obey… everything that He has taught, knowing that if they do that (fixing their eyes on Jesus Christ rather than the short-term things of this life), then everything else will fall into place.

 John 15:26-27 is another example of Jesus specifically instructing his disciples to proclaim him.
 He tells them that, once they receive the Spirit, they must testify about Him, just as the Holy Spirit will testify about Him.
 More specifically, Jesus says: “But when the Comforter is come, whom I will send unto you from the Father, even the Spirit of truth, which proceedeth from the Father, he shall testify of me: And ye also shall bear witness, because ye have been with me from the beginning.”